josephfont/jambotexts/README.md

     "extra": "89QH"
 }
 ```
+An sms will be sent out to their phone number once the above step completes successfuly.
 You should then present your user with an input option to enter the **4 digit** code they will receive on their phone number.
 Do a string compare to verify that the code they entered was the one you received from the response above.
+Congrats, You are done!
+Enjoy

 <!-- ROADMAP -->
 ## Issues